 5.01 Title Policy Production and Delivery

 In addition to the Policy Inventory report, TNCT has a tracking system that identifies files that have closed for which policies have not been issued.
 Electronic policy stock is limited to authorized users with login and passwords.
 Authorized users are determined by the underwriters.
-Policy inventory duties have been clearly defined and are the responsibility of the Branch Manager.
-We can reconcile our policy inventory records with the Insurer’s records.

 5.02 Policy Reporting

 In accordance with contractual obligations on a monthly basis, TNCT reports to the insurer all title insurance policies (including endorsements), premiums and other fees.
 Reporting is performed via an electronic upload through the insurer’s electronic reporting web-based system.
-Physical copies of the policies are emailed (or mailed) to the insurer, as required by contractual obligation.
-A policy register report is maintained by each office that performs policy production.

 5.03 Premium Remittance

-TOWN N’ COUNTRY TITLE, LLC POLICY – NO. 6
+TOWN n’ COUNTRY TITLE, LLC Policy – NO. 6

 Town n’ Country Title, LLC (TNCT) has established and will maintain the following procedures and controls relating professional liability coverage (errors and omissions insurance, fidelity and surety bond) and so that TNCT has the financial capacity to cover its professional services obligations.